 - 1. To pay taxes, trust fees and other expenses - 2.
-To pay unpaid interest or dividends on the ABL 2 and the beneficial interests 2 - 3.
-To pay interest/dividends on the ABL 2 and the beneficial interests 2 - 4.
+To pay interest/dividends on the ABL 2 and the beneficial interests 2 - 3.
 To make a redemption on the ABL 2 and the beneficial interests 2 in pari passu